rominagoodarzi/DataAnalysis/Analysis_5/README.md

 *Created by Romina Goodarzi*

-In this notebook I am going to use advanced regression models to predict house prices
+In this notebook, I am going to use advanced regression models to predict house prices

 [Dataset on kaggle](https://www.kaggle.com/datasets/shivachandel/kc-house-data)